Henry Ossian Flipper: Court-martial and discharge

-In December 1881, the court-martial found Flipper innocent of the main charge, but another charge was added during the trial, and he was found guilty "of conduct unbecoming an officer and gentleman", and sentenced to be "dismissed from the service of the United States".
-It was more than a harsh sentence.
+In December 1881, the court-martial found Flipper innocent of the main charge due to lack of evidence, but another charge was added during the trial, and he was found guilty of conduct unbecoming an officer and gentleman, and sentenced to be dismissed from the service of the United States.
 In two prior situations involving white officers who had been found guilty of embezzlement, neither officer was dismissed nor dishonored.
 The letters exchanged between Mollie Dwyer (Nolan's sister-in-law) and Flipper were used against Flipper.
 Relationships between whites and blacks were strictly forbidden in the viewpoint of the white officers on the board.
-Despite appeals, and with the denial of a lighter sentence from President Chester A. Arthur, Flipper was drummed out of the army with a dismissal, the officer equivalent of a dishonorable discharge, on June 30, 1882.
+Despite appeals, and with the denial of a lighter sentence from President Chester A. Arthur, Flipper was drummed out of the army with a dismissal, the officer equivalent of a dishonorable discharge, on 30 June 1882.
 For the rest of his life, Flipper contested the charges and fought to regain his commission.